ARSALANnam/Predicting-Stars---Quasars---Galaxies-/README.md

     - GALAXY : Massive systems containing billions of stars, gas, and dust.

     - QSO (Quasar) : Extremely luminous active galactic nuclei powered by supermassive black holes.

+## Feature Description

+### Object Identifiers

+objid : Unique identifier for the astronomical object in the SDSS database.

+specobjid : Unique identifier for the spectroscopic observation.

+### Positional Features
+These describe the object’s location in the sky.

+ra (Right Ascension) : Angular distance measured eastward along the celestial equator.

+dec (Declination) : Angular distance north or south of the celestial equator.